Vedanta Limited: Demerger Plan Objections

 In August 2025, Vedanta's proposed demerger plan faced significant objections from the Indian federal government and the Securities and Exchange Board of India (SEBI).
 The government raised concerns over concealed liabilities and incomplete disclosures, leading the National Company Law Tribunal (NCLT) to defer the hearing to September 17, 2025.
 SEBI issued a warning regarding modifications made to the demerger scheme post-No Objection Certificate (NOC).

-Dividend Announcement

-On August 21, 2025, Vedanta's board of directors met to consider and approve the second interim dividend for the financial year 2025-26.
-If declared, the record date for determining shareholder entitlement is set for August 27, 2025.
-This follows a first interim dividend of ₹7 per share announced in June 2025.

-Hindustan Zinc's Sustainability Initiative

-Hindustan Zinc, a subsidiary of Vedanta, announced plans to establish a 10 million tonnes per annum (MTPA) tailings reprocessing plant with an investment of ₹3,823 crore.
-This initiative aims to enhance resource efficiency and contribute to Vedanta’s sustainability goals.

-Digital Education Initiative

-ESL Steel Limited, part of the Vedanta Group, inaugurated a digital café in Madunia, Bokaro, to provide digital education and online learning resources to students from Classes 6 to 10.
-This initiative aims to bridge the rural-urban education divide through technology-enabled learning opportunities.